USS Windlass: USS Missouri

 USS Missouri was accidentally grounded early on the morning of 17 January 1950.

-In January 1950, ran aground off the Thimble Shoal Light Station in Chesapeake Bay.
+In January 1950, ran aground off the Thimble Shoal Light Station in the Chesapeake Bay.
 Windlass and all other available salvage vessels were called to the scene to assist in one of the largest single salvage efforts since World War II.
 Various attempts to float the battleship off the shoal proved unsuccessful.
 That included running a division of destroyers by at high speed (an attempt to dislodge the ship by the wave force from the wakes of the ships) and the off-loading of fuel and ammunition.
 Still, the big battlewagon refused to budge.

 Finally, however, a solution was worked out.
 With Windlass and Salvager in keystone positions, the various tugs, salvage ships, and submarine rescue vessels were utilized so as to maximize their pulling power.
 As a result of that combined effort, Missouri finally slid free but nearly ran down several of the salvage ships, including Windlass.
 For her part in that operation, Windlass received a commendation.